 Harriet was teaching at a private academy near Boston when she first embraced the suffrage cause, after hearing Lucy Stone speak in 1886.
 She moved to New York City to work with the then-new National American Woman Suffrage Association (NAWSA).
 At some point she returned to her childhood home in Syracuse, where she organized New York State’s first statewide suffrage convention in 1892.
 By 1894, she had been named recording secretary of the New York State Woman Suffrage Association (NYSWSA).
 By then she was in demand as a lecturer and organizer.
 Other notable activists with whom she worked closely included Elizabeth Cady Stanton, Susan B. Anthony, Lucy Stone, and Carrie Chapman Catt.

-When the Dresden, New York birthplace of agnostic orator Robert Green Ingersoll was restored for the first time, in 1921, Mills was one of many prominent local people who served on an organizing committee whose members included Thomas Edison and poet Edgar Lee Masters.
+When the Dresden, New York birthplace of agnostic orator Robert Green Ingersoll was restored for the first time, in 1921, Harriet was one of many prominent local people who served on an organizing committee whose members included Thomas Edison and poet Edgar Lee Masters.

 She befriended Eleanor and Franklin Delano Roosevelt, campaigning for FDR when he ran for Governor of New York.
 In 1933, aged seventy-five, she was a member of the Electoral College that elected FDR president; she attended his inauguration as an honored guest.